-Energy in your used pile recirculates at the end of each player's turn (both your turns and your opponent's turns) for you to eventually activate and pay energy costs again.
+Energy in your used pile recirculates at the end of each turn for you to eventually activate and pay energy costs all over again.
 When you recirculate energy, take your entire used pile and put it on the bottom of your reserve without looking at or changing the order of the cards.